 The OVOC installation and the AudioCodes device are installed with default certificates as described above.
 Apart from the connection with AudioCodes devices, all other connections are by default secured over HTTPS and therefore need to be enabled to run over HTTPS.

-For browser and Java version compatibility, refer to the One Voice Operations Center IOM manual.
+For browser and Java version compatibility, refer to OVOC Client Requirements in the One Voice Operations Center IOM manual.

 The figure below shows the maximum security that can be implemented in the OVOC environment.